basp-group/AIRI/config/README.md

     - ``other``
         - ``dirProject``(optional): The path of the local AIRI repository.
 If this field is empty, the default value is MATLAB's current running path.
-        - ``ncpus``(optional): Number of cpus that will be used for imaging tasks.
+        - ``ncpus``(optional): Number of CPUs that will be used for imaging tasks.
 If it is empty, the script will try to use all the available CPUs.

 3. Denoiser
     - ``airi`` and ``airi_default``